What Is Dua Khatam Quran? Full Text, Translation & When to Recite It

 - Listen while following along: If reading is slow, listen to a reciter while following in the mushaf.
 This helps improve your speed and pronunciation simultaneously.

 - Do not rush: Quality matters more than speed.
-It is better to read carefully with tajweed than to rush through pages without understanding or proper recitation.
+It is better to recite with proper Tajweed than to rush through pages without understanding or proper recitation.

 Learn to Read Quran with Rahman School